 - providing recreational facilities and opportunities for deafblind people

-Our mission is to work with people who are deafblind, making connections and delivering quality support and information to enable people who are deafblind to live more independently and with greater confidence and increased control.
+Our mission is to work with people who are deafblind to enable them to live more independently and with greater confidence and control.

 The Care Act 2014 defines deafblindness as a condition where an individual’s combined sight and hearing impairment cause difficulties with communication, access to information and mobility, which includes people with progressive sight and hearing loss.